 Surface water infiltration through the bottom of Arroyo Simi-Las Posas is a primary recharge mechanism for the ELPMA.
 Perennial flow in Arroyo Simi-Las Posas did not begin until the 1970s, when discharges of treated wastewater effluent, and eventually discharge from shallow dewatering wells, began upstream of the ELPMA boundary.
 These perennial flows resulted in rising groundwater levels throughout the southern part of the ELPMA between 1974 and 2015.
 The beneficial users of surface water and groundwater in the ELPMA do not have control over the upstream discharges of water to Arroyo Simi-Las Posas, and recharge to the ELPMA would be reduced if those discharges are reduced.
 Therefore, purchase of this discharge would provide a measure of security for the users of groundwater and surface water in the ELPMA.
-Fundamentally, this project would help maintain groundwater elevations in Arroyo Simi-Las Posas and directly addresses the aspirational measurable objectives selected for improving conditions in the ELPMA (see Section 3.5.2, East Las Posas Management Area).
-Additionally, In addition to maintaining a source of recharge in the ELPMA, this project would maintain native habitat and provide flood control benefit.
+Fundamentally, this project would help maintain groundwater elevations in Arroyo Simi-Las Posas and directly addresses the aspirational measurable objectives selected for improving conditions in the ELPMA (see Section 3.5.2).
+Additionally, this project would maintain native habitat and provide flood control benefit.